 Be careful not to bruise the onions when handling them.
 Any cuts or bruising will make the onion prone to rot and/or mold.
 If you notice a cut or bruise, use that onion within a few days, or chop it up and freeze in an air-tight container or zip-lock freezer bags.
 These frozen onions come in handy and are perfect for use in soups, sauces, and casseroles.

 Allow onions to dry before you store them in a root cellar or any other storage area. (*We always left the dried tops of our onions.
-Mom would take a piece of gardening twine and tied 3 -4 dried onions stalks together.
+Mom would take a piece of gardening twine and tied 3 -4 dried onion stalks together.
 She would then hang each onion bundle on a nail in our root cellar for the winter.
 We had a section of the cellar just for hanging onions.
 Whenever we needed an onion, we just went down to the root cellar and took what we needed.
 We would routinely check each onion bundle to make sure there were no rotting onions.
 If we found one, we would carefully remove it from the bundle and discarded it before it caused the other onions to start rotting too.)
 Store at 32 to 40 degrees F. Mature, dry-skinned bulbs like it cool and dry, so don’t store them with other produce.

-You can hang onions with twine like we did, or you can store onions in wooden crates or in vegetable storage bins or even place them in old nylon stockings.
+You can hang onions with twine as we did, or you can store onions in wooden crates or in vegetable storage bins or even place them in old nylon stockings.
 Just make knots between each bulb and hang the nylon.
 This keeps air circulation flowing and you can just cut a knot off as you need an onion.
 However, you store your onions, be sure to keep them in a cool, dry, dark place and allow air to circulate freely or they will be prone to rot and get moldy.

 After peeling or cutting into an onion, be sure to refrigerate whatever you do not use.
 Freshly cut onions can be stored in a sealed container for up to 7 days.